 It was not her fault.
 It was not her fault.
 It was not her fault.

 I miss her.
-I miss her ungodly long phone calls to me (and I am sure her other friends got the same calls) where we would in the span of an hour or two, laugh, cry, plot, scheme, react, reason and come to a closure where we dared to assume we figured out whatever we started to try and figure out in the first place.
-The peace would last for a day or two, and then another crisis or insecurity would surface …not always on her side, mind you, she was a good listener too, and in fact, it is when I would need her the most—in those moments—is where she would always shine—always be there.
+I miss her ungodly long phone calls to me (and I am sure her other friends got the same calls) where we would in the span of a midnight hour or two, laugh, cry, plot, scheme, react, reason and come to where we dared to assume we figured out whatever we started to try and solve in the first place.
+The peace and new-found confidence would last for a day or two, and then another crisis or insecurity would surface …not always on her side, mind you, she was a good listener too, and in fact, it is when I would need her the most—in those moments—is where she would always shine—always be there.
 She had, as I reflect, a fragile need to feel needed and be reassured of her value.
-It went beyond a normal craving and what any one person or group of people could ever satiate.
-An unexplainable void in her life that she was never able to fill.
-It was silly to those of us on the outside.
-She had everything, and then some.
+Her need went beyond a normal craving and was difficult to satiate.
+She carried with her an unexplainable void that she was never able to fill.
+For those of us who knew her, she had everything, and then some.
 Our assumptions were off the mark.
 Her brain told her the void was there.
 Only she could feel it.
 Fix it.
+Stop it.

 A year has passed.